✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 4. Relaunch Chrome

-The 3 Sites in Your Portfolio That Should Ship WebMCP in May #
+The 3 Sites in My Portfolio That Should Ship WebMCP in May #

 • Expose contact form submission, consultation booking, portfolio search as WebMCP tools

-• Agents can find and engage your services programmatically
+• Agents can find and engage my services programmatically

-Priority 2: Any SaaS or product you operate
+Priority 2: Any SaaS or product I operate

 • Expose user onboarding, feature discovery, support ticket creation